JimmyTsang1973/comp4451-decentralized-lottery/README.md

 ## Key Files

 *   `index.html`: The main structure of the DApp frontend.
-*   `style.css`: CSS styles for the frontend.
+*   `css/style.css`: CSS styles for the frontend.
-*   `app.js`: Contains all the JavaScript logic for frontend interactions, Ethers.js setup, contract ABI, and contract address.
+*   `js/app.js`: Contains all the JavaScript logic for frontend interactions, Ethers.js setup, contract ABI, and contract address.
 *   `contracts/DecentralizedLottery.sol`: The Solidity smart contract code.

 ## Security Notes